 A handwriting style font can really add a personal touch to your email design.
 You can this style of font to sign off an email and give the illusion of a signature, or to make your subscribers feel extra special when inviting them to an exclusive event.

 Typewriter fonts are a classic and perfect for adding a vintage vibe to your design.
 Think murder mystery night or exclusive first look at your new book draft.
-Typewriter fonts are here to stay!
+Typewriter typefaces are here to stay!

 Until next time,